NexMaker-Fab/guide-book/doc/8CNC_manufacture/cncmanufacture.md

 ![](https://gitlab.com/picbed/bed/uploads/d5b8b544d32f3e96cf6490e259a6ce28/ezgif.com-optimize-2.gif)

-Use hand to fix the spindle and then use tool to fix again.
+Use hand to fix the spindle and then use wrench to fix again.

 ## 2. Candle prepare